Skip to main content

 One source states foreign capital gains are not taxable for non-domiciled residents, even if brought into Malta.
 Use that as a verification point, not a filing shortcut.
 Confirm current treatment for your specific facts before relying on it.

-This pack does not provide an authoritative checklist, so do not treat any one list as definitive.
+No single checklist is definitive, so do not treat any one list as authoritative.
 A practical working file still helps: day-count timeline, evidence of regular presence and ties, and clear income and remittance notes.
 Confirm current requirements through official guidance or a licensed advisor before submission.

 Do not assume they use the same test.
 The provided materials do not include the company management-and-control legal standard.
 Keep company and individual analysis separate and get entity-specific advice before filing.